Foster the People: 2024–present: Paradise State of Mind, and departure of Sean Cimino

 In May 2024, the band was confirmed to be working on a new song titled "Lost in Space".
 This single release was followed by the announcement of a fourth studio album, Paradise State of Mind, released on August 16, 2024, to mostly positive reviews yet commercially underperforming.
 This has in part been attributed to the band's unofficial hiatus between 2021 and 2024 with no announcement of new music during this period, causing many fans to speculate the band was no longer together.
-Despite the commercial underperformance, the album is the highest rated album by Foster the People on Metacritic.
+Despite the commercial underperformance, the album is the highest rated album by Foster the People on Metacritic compared to their previous two albums.

-Mark Foster confirmed the departure of Sean Cimino from the band, but stated he had contributed guitar and modular to several tracks on the new record.
+Mark Foster confirmed the departure of Sean Cimino from the band, but stated he had contributed guitar and electronics to several tracks on the new record.

 Foster also announced a collaboration with Electric Guest that would be released separately to the album.

+The band's tours in 2025 featured some DJ sets by Foster and Innis, culminating in the release of two EPs focused on remixes (including some original FTP material).